-Julia Jung-Utzinger Altenburger Ltd legal + tax Seestrasse 39 8700 Küsnacht-Zürich Switzerland
+Altenburger Ltd legal + tax Seestrasse 39 8700 Küsnacht-Zürich Switzerland

-Tel: +41 58 810 22 22

-Fax: +41 58 810 22 25
+Tel: +41 58 810 22 22 Fax: +41 58 810 22 25 Email: neukom@altenburger.ch URL: www.altenburger.ch

-Email: jung@altenburger.ch

-URL: www.altenburger.ch

-Julia has been an Associate with Altenburger since 2012 and a member of the Dispute Resolution Team.
-She specialises in domestic and international litigation, arbitration and mediation.
-She has experience representing clients in complex, international, commercial litigation and arbitration cases, predominantly in the fields of banking and finance, contracts, insurance, post-M&A and various other matters.
-Her expertise also includes being secretary of arbitral tribunals under the Swiss and the ICDR Rules as well as being counsel in mediations.
-During her post-graduate studies at the Straus Institute for Dispute Resolution in California she was a volunteer mediator at various Los Angeles Superior Courts.
+Anna has been an associate with Altenburger since 2012 and is a member of the Dispute Resolution Team.
+She specialises in domestic and international litigation and arbitration.
+She has experience representing clients in complex, international, commercial litigation and arbitration cases, predominantly in the fields of contracts, banking and finance, (re)insurance, post-M&A and various other matters.
+Her expertise also includes being secretary of arbitral tribunals under the Swiss and the ICC Rules.
+She further has in-depth knowledge of Swiss labour law and advises clients with regard to all aspects of employment, including work and residence permits, data protection as well as cross-border questions.